MarcoBartolini/just-another-repo/README.md

-# study
+# Just another repo
-Just for fun
+This repo is just for fun